gio0oO/EGL314_Team-F_Project-Repository/MVP/GameFiles/Game Codes/README.md

 Welcome to the **Game Codes** repository!
 This is your go-to place for all relevant codes related to our game project.

-## Repository Overview

-This repository includes:

-- **Game Code:** The code that runs the game, including detailed instructions on how to set it up and execute it.
-- **Sensor Test Code:** The code to test the sensors and ensure they are functioning correctly.

 ## Setting Up